AbuBakkarSiddiqueAnir/v2-anir.me/README.md

 ## Contact

-For any inquiries or support related to this project, feel free to contact [Your Name] at [your.email@example.com].
+For any inquiries or support related to this project, feel free to contact Abu bakar anir at anirdms@gmail.com .